TownLake/blog-samrhea-legacy/content/post/nao-carteira.md

 Back at the ATM, I can enter that code to withdraw cash.
 MB Way will notify me when the cash was withdrawn (including in the event that I shared the code with someone else).

 MB Way provides much more than just cardless withdrawals.
 Users can send instant peer-to-peer payments to other bank accounts, no delay or hold required.
 Also, the app will read a QR code at POS terminals and function as a non-NFC contactless payment method.

+### Fees are finding MB Way transfers

+Seperate from withdrawals, the MB Way transfer feature is a common method for paying service providers.
+Uncommon for peer-to-peer transactions, the transfer is instant by default.

+From what I understand, at launch no participating bank charged commission on MB Way transfers.
+[It seems that is changing](https://www.dinheirovivo.pt/banca/mb-way-comissoes-estao-nos-precarios-mas-maioria-dos-bancos-nao-cobra/).
+For example, we use a local dog daycare in our neighborhood and pay them via MB Way.
+We paid a 0,90 € commission, which came out to about 5%, on top of the transaction, which seems extraordinarily high.
+Right now, that appears limited to the peer-to-peer transfers via the app.

+The bank sets these rates, not SIBS (the entity behind MB Way).
+A fee on top of instant peer-to-peer transactions puts MB Way more in line with something like Venmo Instant Transfer, where immediate transfers carry a small fee.

 ## What's next?

 I can now comfortably go without a wallet most days, something I wanted in the US but only found here in Portugal.

 I don't miss carrying a wallet.
 I do have ghost anxiety about it.
-I'll briefly think I forgot or lost it, but then rest in the knowledge that Multibanco is there for me.
+I'll briefly think I forgot or lost it, but then find comfort in the knowledge that Multibanco is there for me.

 Some thoughts: